utkudotdev/utku.sh/src/content/projects/cev.md

 ---
 title: Cornell Electric Vehicles
 link: https://www.cornellelectricvehicles.org/
-order: 3
+order: 2
-short: hi
-image: ../images/a.jpg
+image: ../images/icp_result.png
-imageAlt: hi
+imageAlt: Point-to-point matching visualization for ICP.
+Blue points are matched to red points according to the green lines.
 ---

 I'm a member of the autonomy subteam of Cornell Electric Vehicles, where I work on autonomous algorithms for model- and full-scale electric cars.
 The team works on problems spanning the autonomy stack, from perception to planning and controls.